Vacuum Wars is reader supported. When you make a purchase using links on our site we may earn a commission. Details.

 A Word About Cameras

 RGB cameras see the spectrum of light that is visible to humans and are widely used in phones and other consumer electronics.
-RGB cameras in general are an important part of Dreame’s obstacle avoidance strategy, and they appear on Dreame robots that have ‘s’ in the name (as in the L10s family) as well as all later models from the new L10s models onward.
+RGB cameras in general are an important part of Dreame’s obstacle avoidance strategy.

 The rest of the L series and all of the X series have RGB cameras and their accompanying app features like remote video monitoring.